 We are an ordinary Aussie family with many stories and experiences to share.
 If you are hoping to improve your English, we can help you - our boys will be delighted to teach you new words!
 We can teach you how to do different home and garden maintenance tasks.
-If you are driving along the East Coast of Australia, we are in an ideal position for your first stop after Melbourne.
+If you are driving along the East Coast of Australia, we are in an ideal position for your first stop after Melbourne or last stop before going to Melbourne.
 You will be well suited to stay with us if you want to experience Aussie family life in a quiet part of the country away from the busyness of big cities.
 We like to eat our evening meal together and for everyone to help with cleaning the kitchen after meals.
 We usually have a family meal together during the day on Sundays with any extended family who are visiting, and we love for our Workaway visitors to join us for this if they feel comfortable to.
 For anyone who is interested, Deb can teach about Australia's approaches to disability support and aged care.

-We have a room with a queen sized bed in our large house.
+We have a room with one queen sized bed in our large house.
 Our bedroom and the boys' room is on the other side of the house.
 There is a large (shared) bathroom next to the room.
 We have a large house with three separate living areas.
 There is also a separate building from the main house that visitors may choose to use if wanting some peace and quiet away from the children - there is no bathroom in this building though.
 There is free unlimited wifi access but we ask guests to check with us about use if we are working, particularly during the evenings when internet speed can be slow.